linkedin/rest.li/step_by_step.md

 apply plugin: 'pegasus'
 ```

-With `Fortune.pdsc` and `build.gradle` files in place, you can generate
+With `Fortune.pdl` and `build.gradle` files in place, you can generate
-a java binding for the data model.
-This java version is what will
+a Java binding for the data model.
+This Java version is what will
 actually be used by your server to return data to calling clients.
 Change into the `api/` directory and run the following command:

     $ gradle build

-The `pegasus` Gradle plugin will detect the presence of `Fortune.pdsc`
+The `pegasus` Gradle plugin will detect the presence of `Fortune.pdl`
 and use the *dataTemplateGenerator* to generate `Fortune.java`.
 The
 generated java classes will be placed under
 `api/src/mainGeneratedDataTemplate/` directory.